wisnuc/appifi-system/wisnuc-215i/README.md

 ### Goal
   1. Create a new rootfs.tar.gz for wisnuc-215i from ubuntu 16.04 64bit rootfs.tar.gz
+  2. You can copy this rootfs.tar.gz to your U disk which can boot 215i, then U disk can write this rootfs.tar.gz to 215i emmc

 ### Prerequisite
   + Windows 7 Ultimate 64bit